 Gift for the Boss

 The general rule of thumb is that a boss should never expect a gift from her employees for any occasion, but it is still acceptable for the employees to give something.
 It should not be anything too personal, such as lingerie or something that could possibly embarrass her in front of her supervisor.
-If you're in doubt about something, take the safe route and don't do it.
+If you're in doubt about a gift you're considering, take the safe route and don't do it.
 Choose something else.

 Gifts that are appropriate for the boss: